s-n-d-p/mcb/README.md

 To install certain module, use :- python -m pip install module_name

-mcb.py - Saves and load pieces of text to the clipboard
+mcb.py - Saves and load pieces of text to/from the clipboard

 # Usage: